 That said, the fact that iCloud is native only to iOS is actually a good thing and makes it more convenient to use than Google Photos.
 All you have to do is turn iCloud Photos on, and everything in your Photos app will sync with the cloud.
 That’s it.
 There’s no second app you have to use to manage your photo library.
 You don’t have to worry about remembering to free up space.
 Everything works with iCloud and the Photos app as it should, without any additional effort from you.

-When Amazon Photos might not work for you is if you have a lot of videos you want to backup or if you’re not already a Prime member.
+Amazon Photos might not work for you is you have a lot of videos you want to back up or if you’re not already a Prime member.
 There’s also the inherent benefit of iCloud being part of iOS; it’s not an additional app that you have to worry about, like with Amazon Photos.

 So what’s the best photo storage app, all things considered?